abdelrhmanghaly-whp/Bank-2nd-year-simple-project/README.md

 # Bank-2nd-year-simple-project
-OOP - functions simple training
+OOP & functions simple training.

-Simple repeated operations such as account details, normal bank operations in a simple way No GUI used.
+Simple repeated operations such as account details, normal bank operations in a simple way<br>
+No GUI used.